GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 ---

 ### 3. `docs/`
-This folder provides detailed documentation supporting the dataset catalog.
+This folder provides detailed documentation supporting the metadatabase.
 It includes:

 - **Methodological description**
   Overview of how datasets were identified and collected, including the search period (although this is an ongoing effort), search strategies, and the criteria used for dataset selection and inclusion in the catalog.